truenas/middleware/docs/userguide/index.rst

    the FreeNAS® system and knowledge of how to use the boot loader prompt as described in Recovering From Incorrect Tunables.
 This means that you should always test the impact of any changes on a test system first.

-To add a loader or sysctl, go to System → Tunables → Add Tunable, as seen in Figure 5.6a.
+To add a loader or sysctl, go to :menuselection:`System --> Tunables --> Add Tunable`, as seen in Figure 5.6a.

 **Figure 5.6a: Adding a Tunable**